Can I Use Galvanised Tanks for Grow beds ?

 Hypoxia is a condition of oxygen reduction in humans and animals.
 As an example, mountain climbers can suffer hypoxia when climbing at altitude, which causes initially disorientation followed by nausea then ultimately death.

+Research shows that as little as 35 thousandths of a thousandth part can be detrimental to fish.
+So the fish will die exhibiting the same symptoms as if there is lack of dissolved oxygen in the water.
 I would suggest that some folk have gotten away with using old galvanised tanks to date, because they have been raising Tilapia which are well known to be able to tolerate poor water quality and low DO levels.

 Trout or Barramundi are at the other end of water quality needs and would quickly succumb to zinc poisoning if placed in a system that had galvanised tanks or grow beds..